Experimental Physics and

 Note that these compilers are based on old versions of GCC; they pre-date the advent of the 64-bit Intel/AMD processors and as given cannot be compiled for the x86_64 architecture (if you create the necessary configuration files to do that please send them to me).
 They also use C constructs that are not supported by some more recent versions of GCC, thus the above build scripts use gcc34 (i.e. GCC version 3.4.x) to compile the compiler, and have to turn off some optimizations to work properly.

-Some even older vxWorks compiler sources can be obtained from SNS, but the above build scripts may not work unmodified with these versions.
-This tech-talk thread discussed earlier versions of these sources although the URLs quoted there have been replaced by the SNS link in this paragraph.
+Some even older vxWorks compiler sources used to be available from SNS, but are no longer available.
+This tech-talk thread discussed earlier versions of these sources but the URLs quoted there don't work any more either.

 EPICS binaries are not bootable vxWorks images.
 This page only covers how to obtain or build the GNU tools and C/C++ compilers to produce object files and executables that can be loaded using the vxWorks host or target shells.